Episode 1: Origin Story – His parents are fine, but his trees were dead

 Episode 3: Soil Drench – Deadly when soaked

 The soil drench treatment is administered as a liquid or granules into the soil around the tree no more than once a year.
 It’s cheaper than a trunk injection, and you can apply it yourself.
 But it’s less consistent — especially if you have a large tree.
-So you’ll likely get better results if you hire a pro, like The Smart Ash.
+You’ll likely get better results if you hire a pro.

 Episode 4: Bark Spray – This insecticide insecti-fries